nus-cs2113-AY2122S1/ip/docs/README.md

 4. Open a command window in that folder. [_Not sure how to do this?_](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/)
 5. In the same window, run the command `java -jar Dude.jar`.

 All ready to go!
-Enjoy using _Dude_! :star_struck:
+Enjoy using _Dude_! 😃

 ## Features
 #### Notes about the command format: